Lindsey Vonn pulls out of St. Moritz race

 "I mean, it's not necessarily my place to be sticking my nose in politics, but as an athlete I do have a voice."

-On the men's World Cup circuit, home favourite Alexis Pinturault won a giant slalom in Val d'Isere, France, just along the Tarentaise Valley from his native Courchevel.
+On the men's World Cup circuit, home favourite Alexis Pinturault won Saturday's giant slalom in Val d'Isere, France, just along the Tarentaise Valley from his native Courchevel.

+Austria's Marcel Hirscher, the six-time World Cup overall winner and slalom world champion, won Sunday's slalom in Val d'Isere.